saucelabs/sauce-docs/docs/testfairy/sdk/identifying-users.md

 With TestFairy's user identification feature, you can enhance your testing and debugging process by efficiently correlating session recordings with specific users and their traits.
 This capability empowers you to gain deeper insights into how different users interact with your app and aids in the diagnosis of user-specific issues during testing.

+## Example Configuration

+Below are code examples illustrating how to utilize TestFairy's `setUserId` method on various platforms:

 <Tabs
 groupId="sdk"